-My nephew decided finally to get his GED certificate so when I just read an article about an online programs for GED preparation, I told him about it.
+My nephew decided finally to get his GED certificate so when I just read an article about an online program for GED preparation, I told him about it.
 And you know what he said?
-“I don’t need it”, “I can learn by myself”, “” It’s just not really my thing.”.
+“I don’t need it”, “I can learn by myself”, ” It’s just not really my thing.”.
 It made me so angry but then I realized he is afraid of being criticized for his lack of educational achievements.

 Criticism comes in all forms – “I’ve seen better.”
 “I don’t get it.
 “No offense, but…” “If you just changed this one little thing, it would work.”
 Criticism can be helpful or devastating depending on who and where it’s coming from.
 Don’t ignore the critics – but understand that critics will offer up criticism for a variety of reasons:

 1. They generally care about your growth as a human being.
 This kind of criticism is the constructive sort of support we all need.
 Of course, giving advice to other people on how to improve is extremely important and we all crave critique and discussion on these topics or we can’t continue to grow.